Ellestial/100-days-of-code/log.md

 **Thoughts**: I felt like I cheated by doing CSS today instead of JavaScript, but it's still coding!
 And I made up time by reading through part of the Wikipedia API.
 That API is pretty massive.
 I'm a bit overwhelmed, but my next project on FreeCodeCamp involves searching for terms and pulling in results from Wikipedia.
 Basically a limited search engine.

 **Links to work:** None.

+## Day 48: February 24, 2018

+**Today's Progress**: Finished up the CSS and JS for the local weather app and read through a bit of my JavaScript & JQuery Interactive Front-End Web Development book.

+**Thoughts**: FINALLY found the source API that FreeCodeCamp uses for their weather API.
+This way, I was able to target specific weather types and style them as groupings instead of a separate style for rain/heavy rain/very heavy rain/etc. Took a while, but feeling better!

+**Links to work:** None.

+## Day 49: February 25, 2018

+**Today's Progress**: Moved forward on a Wikipedia viewer app.
+Goal is to be able to search in the app for terms and have a list of results appear that then link out to their corresponding Wikipedia pages.

+**Thoughts**: Feeling pretty good so far!
+Having a confusing issue with the API not loading in properly because of an error mentioning 'Access-Control-Allow-Origin'.
+Have never heard of this, so will need to explore this more.

+**Links to work:** None.